Fibromyalgia: Risk Factors

-Fibromyalgia is known as a central nervous system disorder.
-Fibromyalgia is defined as a ‘central sensitization syndrome’ started by neurobiological abnormalities which tend to yield physiological pain and cognitive impairments as well as neuro-psychological symptomatology.
-This means that those with fibromyalgia tend to be more sensitive to pain, changes in temperature, as well as applied pressure; these individuals feel all of these things and more with added intensity than most people do.
-When describing their symptoms of fibromyalgia syndrome most fibromyalgia patients define them as lasting widespread pain, as well as fatigue, and amplified pain in response to pressure.
-Additional symptoms can possibly include tingling of the skin, prolonged muscle spasms, weakness in the limbs, nerve pain, muscular twitching, bowel issues, and chronic sleep difficulties.
-Many with fibromyalgia usually tend to wake up with body aches and stiffness.
-For some fibromyalgia sufferers, pain diminishes during the day and then gets worse again at night time.
-On the other hand some patients continue to have pain all day long.
-For most fibromyalgia sufferers the pain worsens with activity, cold or damp weather, anxiety, and stress all in essence intensify the pain.
+Fibromyalgia syndrome is known as a central nervous system disorder.
+Fibromyalgia is further defined as a ‘central sensitization syndrome’ initiated by neurobiological anomalies which act to yield physiological pain and cognitive impairments as well as neuro-psychological symptomatology.
+This means that those with fibromyalgia tend to be more sensitive to pain, changes in temperature, as well as applied pressure; these individuals tend to feel these things and more with added intensity than the majority of most people do.

-- Dopamine dysfunction is another suggested cause for fibromyalgia
+- Dopamine dysfunction is an additional proposed basis for fibromyalgia syndrome.

-- Another theory that has been recommended is an abnormal immune response to intestinal bacteria
+- Another such theory that has been mentioned is an abnormal immune response to intestinal bacteria.

 - Another hypothesis is that abnormal serotonin metabolism also played a role.

 - Stress can be an important contributing factor in the progress of fibromyalgia; many associate it with a physically or emotionally stressful or traumatic event.

 - Several also link it to repeated injuries.